Based on the Mazda Green Plan 2020 Mid-Term Environmental Plan, Mazda is pressing forward with environmental initiatives, with its sights set on 2020.

 Contributing to a reduced environmental impact through products and technology

-- Manufacturing, Logistics, Office Operations, Social Contributions, etc.
+- b.
+Manufacturing, Logistics, Office Operations, Social Contributions, etc.

 Contributing to a reduced environmental impact through all activities (excluding those related to products and technology)